souravdatta/qsym/qsym_tutorial.md

     (range-map 0 scaled-probs obs roll 0 len)))
 ```

 `range-map` is a tail recursive function which does the heavy lifting of the actual probability mapping operation.
 There's just one more step remaining to measurement - measuring repeatedly.
-For a quantum state, if we measure just one we might get some results from its probabilities, but that might not be a true picture of the system.
-So we have measure repeatedly and then find counts (or histogram) to see the actual results.
+For a quantum state, if we measure just once we might get some results from its probabilities, but that might not be a true picture of the system.
+So we have to measure repeatedly and then find counts (or histogram) to see the actual results.
 Thus, the irregularities of single measurement will smooth out and we should get the actual estimation of the results.
 Note that we use the `bits-of-len` to map a column matrix to its corresponding `classical` bit combination.

 ```racket
 (define (counts q #:shots [shots 1024])